Search RHCG Website

 Any child or young person who has any anxieties or additional support needs experience can receive support and preparation from the service.

-I’m a bit worried- things to support your child or young person
+I’m a bit worried - things to support your child or young person

 Coming into hospital can be a worrying time for all those involved.
 At your pre-assessment appointment you will be able to ask lots of questions.
+In the meantime there are some useful resources listed below:

 General information